divyakhetan/ttt-frontend/README.md

 The frontend is implemented using ReactJS.

+The link to the final project - https://divyakhetan.github.io/ttt-frontend/

 There are 4 components in this project:
 * Form.js - Containst the input and the submit button.
 * Result.js - Contains the table to be displayed.